woakes070048/harvester/README.md

 more customers for you and your shop.
 You can create your own QR code, linking to your own personal rater [here](http://www.qr-code-generator.com/) for instance.

-Basically, it gives any _"mom and pop store"_ a billion dollars worth of marketing tools, and it's Open Source!
+Basically, it gives any _"mom and pop store"_ a billion dollars worth of marketing tools and infrastructure, and it's Free Software and
+Open Source!